 Using all of this information to both personalize and segment your emails will help them stand out among the many (MANY) emails coming through their inbox, and give them more compelling reasons to attend your event.

 3. Pay attention to metrics

 You can learn a lot from the way that recipients engage with your emails.
 As you send more (and gather more data), tweak your approach based on what they respond to best: the days you send your email, the time of day, your subject lines, the email format, whether or not to include an image, etc. Your goal is to drive more registrations, so make sure your emails are sent how they want to be received!

 You can even try A/B testing (sending two variations of the same email to your list) to actively test one thing at a time.
 Who knows, your curiosity may uncover something!

 While important, email marketing is just a small slice of the whole event promotion pie.
-For more tips, check out our free guide - Event Marketing: Promotional Tactics to Amplify Attendance.
+For more tips, check out our complete guide on event promotion or check out the guide below – Event Marketing: Promotional Tactics to Amplify Attendance.